 And the rest, as they say, is history — one we’ve all followed very closely.

-At nearly 95 years old, the Queen has served as the longest reigning monarch in British history, making Prince Philip the longest-reigning consort in history, a role we have every reason to believe he fulfills in exceptional manner.
-Kate Middleton, who will one day be queen consort to King William V, has in fact been praised for taking cues from Philip’s quiet support and gentle presence around the Queen, with many believing he represents the ideal monarch’s companion.
+At nearly 95 years old, the Queen has served as the longest reigning monarch in British history, making Prince Philip the longest-reigning consort in history, a role we have every reason to believe he fulfilled in exceptional manner before his death in April 2021.
+Kate Middleton, who will one day be queen consort to King William V, has in fact been praised for taking cues from Philip’s quiet support and gentle presence around the Queen, with many believing he represented the ideal monarch’s companion.

 A version of this article was originally published in May 2017.